 Our principal administrative, operations, and research and development functions are located in a leased facility in San Diego, California.
-We currently occupy approximately 24,000 square feet of a building located space in the San Diego California.
-We occupied this space in March 2023, as facility, and the lease for our former corporate facility extends through January 2027.
-Under the lease, in San Diego, California expires June 30, 2023.
-In addition to the minimum lease payments, under these leases, we are responsible for property taxes, insurance and certain other operating costs under costs.
-We believe that our existing facilities are facility is adequate to meet our current needs.
+We currently occupy approximately 24,000 square feet of space in the San Diego facility, and the lease extends through January 2027.
+Under the lease, in addition to the minimum lease payments, we are responsible for property taxes, insurance and certain other operating costs.
+We believe that our existing facility is adequate to meet our current needs.

-ITEM 3: 3.
+ITEM 3.
 LEGAL PROCEEDINGS

 We are not a party to any material legal proceeding that we believe is likely to have a material adverse effect on our consolidated financial position or results of operations.
 From time to time, we may be subject to legal proceedings and claims in the ordinary course of business.
-These claims, even if not meritorious, could result in the expenditure of significant financial resources and diversion of management efforts, to any pending legal proceeding.
+These claims, even if not meritorious, could result in the expenditure of significant financial resources and diversion of management efforts.
+To any pending legal proceeding.
 To the knowledge of our management, no federal, state or local governmental agency is presently contemplating any proceeding against us.
 No director, executive officer or affiliate of ours or owner of record or beneficially of more than five percent of our common stock is a party adverse to us or has a material interest adverse to us in any proceeding.

-ITEM 4: 4.
+ITEM 4.
 MINE SAFETY DISCLOSURES